pietrop/autoEdit_2_user_manual/setup-stt-apis/setup-stt-apis-rev.md

 ### Using Rev in autoEdit

-1. When choosing Rev, as a transcription option, you'll be prompted to add the order number for the transcription.
+1. When choosing Rev as a transcription option, you'll be prompted to add the order number for the transcription.
 2. You also need to add the original file you'd like to reconnect with the transcription.

-This allows to get informations about the original media, [so that when you export an EDL from autoEdit](../paperediting.md), [you can reconnect to the right source footage in your video editing software of choice](../opening-edl-in-video-editing-software.md).
+This allows Rev to get informations about the original media, [so that when you export an EDL from autoEdit](../paperediting.md), [you can reconnect to the right source footage in your video editing software of choice](../opening-edl-in-video-editing-software.md).

 ### Rev Order number, media files and transcriptions